-The Craig Thomas Discovery and Visitor Center, Grand Teton National Park Foundation’s flagship project, is a 22,000-square-foot facility that orients, educates, and inspires visitors to make discoveries of their own in the park.
+The Craig Thomas Discovery and Visitor Center is a 22,000-square-foot facility that orients, educates, and inspires visitors to make discoveries of their own in the park.
 The result of an innovative public-private collaboration between Grand Teton National Park and the Foundation, the center has been welcoming visitors to Grand Teton since its opening in 2007.

 Three main themes featuring people, place, and protection are explored through the center’s interpretive displays, which were designed by Ralph Appelbaum Associates.
 Visitors can explore a large relief model of the park that uses technology to demonstrate glacier movement and animal migration, touchable objects and artifacts, children’s exhibits, a streaming in-floor video, and a photomural tribute to Teton mountaineers that utilizes the center’s 30-foot walls.